Breast Reconstruction Testimonial: Pilar

 I went back to see Dr. Khouri a year later, almost to the day, and the first surgery was scheduled for June 2011.
 I was ready to start the process, having had a flat chest for over 11 months.

-Wearing the BRAVA took some getting used to because I had to sleep on my back, something I rarely did because of nightmares as a child.
-I was very scared the first time I wore it but the BRAVA coach guided me by phone, and I got the hang of it pretty quickly.
+Wearing the EVE took some getting used to because I had to sleep on my back, something I rarely did because of nightmares as a child.
+I was very scared the first time I wore it but the EVE coach guided me by phone, and I got the hang of it pretty quickly.

 A friend recently diagnosed with breast cancer and considering a bilateral mastectomy asked me the other day why I had chosen this procedure over the others.
 I answered her in three ways: